UNIT 3.22 Isolation of Murine Natural Killer Cells

 How to Cite

 This unit describes the isolation of natural killer (NK) cells from mouse spleen.
-The basic protocol describes a method for preparing a highly purified NK cell population from mouse spleen by depletion of contaminating cells with selected monoclonal antibodies (MAbs) and magnetic separation.
-There are several advantages to this negative selection process.
-One of these is that the NK cells are not coated with antibody and, therefore, are not at risk of functional perturbation by antibody cross-linking.
-Additionally, negative selection provides a way to isolate diverse subpopulations of NK cells without selectively purifying a specific subpopulation.
-Following enrichment, NK cell purity can be assessed by cell surface phenotype using flow cytometry.
-Curr.
-Protoc.
-Immunol..
-105:3.22.1-3.22.9. © 2014 by John Wiley & Sons, Inc.
+The basic protocol describes a method for preparing a highly purified NK cell population from mouse spleen by cytotoxic depletion of contaminating cells with selected monoclonal antibodies (MAbs), complement lysis, and density-gradient centrifugation to eliminate dead cells.
+The advantage of this negative selection process is that the NK cells are not coated with antibody and, therefore, are not at risk of activation by antibody cross-linking.
+Purity can then be assessed by cell surface phenotype.